 My experience has suggested that those of modern Assyria, such as the Germans, eat a lot of unclean meat (for more on the identity of Germany, see Germany's Assyrian Roots Throughout History).

 It is important to understand that the Bible clearly teaches that God will punish those who eat unclean meat in the future:

 "Those who consecrate and purify themselves to go into the gardens, following the one in the midst of those who eat the flesh of pigs and rats and other abominable things--they will meet their end together," declares the LORD.
 "And I, because of their actions and their imaginations, am about to come and gather all nations and tongues, and they will come and see my glory..."(Isaiah 66:17-18 NIV).

-Since the New Testament complements the Old, and warns against uncleanness and unclean creatures, how have certain Protestant and Catholic theologians justified the position that it is acceptable to consume biblically unclean animals?
+Since the New Testament complements the Old, and warns against uncleanness and unclean creatures, how have certain Protestant and Greco-Roman Catholic theologians justified the position that it is acceptable to consume biblically unclean animals?

 Although various theologians have pointed to the other points discussed earlier in this article, none of those verses allow for Christians to eat unclean meat.
-Nor are there any records into the mid-second century that show that any professing Christians ever ate unclean meat.
+Nor are there any records into the first century that show that any professing Christians ever ate unclean meat.